The prevalence (%) of past-year drinking among the total population, 2019/20 NZ Health Survey.

 By neighbourhoood deprivation

-Drinking in the last 12 months among 15-17 year olds
+Drinking in the past year, among 15-17 year olds

-Drinking 6+ drinks on one occasion in the last month, among 15-17 year olds
+Drinking 6+ drinks on one occasion, among 15-17 year olds

 Other surveys of young people